CERN/Quantumacy/QKDSimkit/README.md

 ```
 $ QKDSimkit server add_user <token>
 ```
-* Retrieve keys from server it is possible to specify a token (-t) to retrieve a specific set of keys
+* Retrieve keys from the server it is possible to specify a token (-t) to retrieve a specific set of keys
 ```
 $ QKDSimkit server retrieve
 ```